NCI-CGR/conda-cgr/README.md

 - Create a Pull Request and merge things with `default`

 ### Version History

+21 January 2021: built R packages; should probably be under noarch but that's not really supported for the plco-analysis pipeline so whatever

 19 January 2021: finally resolved some package recipe/build issues! also seemingly developed a reasonable method of contributing to the channel